farmdawgnation/registryless-avro-converter/README.md

 ## Using the Converter

+### Requirements

-To use the converter, you'll want to download a binary from GitHub and put it in the plugins folder for your Connect instance.
+1. To use the converter, you'll want to download a binary from GitHub and put it in the plugins folder for your Connect instance.
 You'll need to consult your Kafka Connect configuration to determine where this is for your instance.
+2. You'll also need to ensure the Confluent Schema Registry library is on your classpath because this connector does depend on some of the Confluent AvroConverter code.

 Once you've confirmed that the binary is in place, then in a properties file or JSON connector configuration you can specify this converter for keys and/or values.
 You are currently required